 Although coastal storms and sea level rise will have a significant impact on areas of the county located along the Potomac River, the overall risk to our county was low due to the limited amount of assets in the coastal floodplain.
 Drought is a potential threat to the county; however, it was rated low due to the moderate drought projections countered by the projected increase in precipitation.
 Earthquakes were evaluated but determined to be of low risk to our county.

-In our endeavor to quantify the vulnerability of Prince William County's crucial assets, we assigned numerical values to each rating.
+In our endeavor to quantify the vulnerability of the county's crucial assets, we assigned numerical values to each rating.
 These were then added together to calculate vulnerability scores for each asset category, considering each natural hazard and future time horizon.
 This gave us an assessment of potential risks and challenges we face.

 To further streamline our evaluation, the vulnerability scores within each asset category were amalgamated.
 This collective data was used to attribute a Low, Medium, or High combined vulnerability rating.
 These ratings offer a clear depiction of the potential risks for two future timelines - the years 2050 and 2075.
 The specifics of these vulnerability ratings are presented in Table 3.